riley-v/4F90-Project/Implementations/CPU-Hog/README.md

 end_time = event.getTimestamp().toNanos();
 ```

-After that, we will match the *sched_switch* events so we know the start time and end time that each thread spent on the CPU for each continuous period of time. <br />
+After that, for each CPU, we will match the 'i'th *sched_switch* event with the 'i+1'th so we know the start time and end time that the thread spent occupying that CPU.
+This data will be stored in the *thread_list* list.
 ```javascript
 //this block calculates, for each CPU, the time from the 'i'th sched_switch event to the 'i+1'th and matches that time with the corresponding thread id print("Calculating thread durations...");